aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_row-procedures-and-functions/gmp_row_setpooltypemulti.rst

         indices.

     *row*
-        A constraint that, combined with the ``binding`` domain, specifies the rows.
+        A constraint that, combined with the *binding* domain, specifies the rows.

     *value*
-        The pool type for each row, defined over the binding domain ``binding``.
+        The pool type for each row, defined over the *binding* domain.
         A value of 1 specifies that the row should be added to the **lazy constraint pool** and 2 specifies that the row should be added to the **cut pool**.
 The value 0 indicates that the row will be removed from either pools (and treated as a normal row).

     *mode*
-        The lazy constraint mode for each row, defined over the binding domain ``binding``.
+        The lazy constraint mode for each row, defined over the *binding* domain.
         Its value should be a number between 0 and 3.
 The meaning of these values is explained below.

 Return Value
 ------------